 The Lorain County Records Center can do various micrographic projects to ensure archival capture, and to save badly needed space.
 Not only will we perform micrographic work, but also emphasize computer indexing, source document imaging and digital warehousing.
 The Center will not lose its focus when it comes to providing a quality archival product, which can stand up to not only time, but the legal parameter defined by the Revised Code.

-Digital Imaging: Imaging source documents is the best way to ensure timely retrieval, but is rarely considered a legally acceptable medium in the State of Ohio.
+Imaging source documents is the best way to ensure timely retrieval, but is rarely considered a legally acceptable medium in the State of Ohio.
 For this reason, any office reviewing imaging technology should contact the Center to ensure all archival requirements are met prior to any purchase.
-Since few vendors acknowledge the need for archival back up, maintaining an eye readable medium is not the law in all states, it is a service, which must be negotiated into base costs of purchase.
+Since few vendors acknowledge the need for archival backup, maintaining an eye-readable medium is not the law in all states: it is a service, which must be negotiated into base costs of purchase.

-Offices will be notified by the Records Commission Secretary of an upcoming Records Commission meeting.
-At least one to two weeks prior to the meeting, all Applications for One-Time Disposal of Obsolete Records Forms (Form RC-1) (See Forms, Number 1) must be filed with the Secretary.
-Those offices whose RC-2 Forms are on file at the Records Center, will be notified when their records housed at the Center have become eligible for destruction.
-The department will then be required to submit a Certificate of Records Disposal Form (Form RC-3) (See Forms, Number 3) to legally dispose of their records.
+- Offices will be notified by the Records Commission Secretary of an upcoming Records Commission meeting.
+At least 1 to 2 weeks prior to the meeting, all Applications for One-Time Disposal of Obsolete Records Forms (Form RC-1) (XLS) must be filed with the Secretary.
+Those offices whose RC-2 Forms are on file at the Records Center will be notified when their records housed at the Center have become eligible for destruction.
+The department will then be required to submit a Certificate of Records Disposal Form (Form RC-3) (XLS) to legally dispose of their records.
 If requested by the department head, the Records Center Supervisor may submit the form on their behalf.

-The Records Commission will review all forms submitted at its scheduled meeting.
-The Records Commission normally meets two times per year to consider Applications for Destruction and Schedules of Retention.
+- The Records Commission will review all forms submitted at its scheduled meeting.
+The Records Commission normally meets 2 times per year to consider Applications for Destruction and Schedules of Retention.

-The Records Commission Secretary will submit all approved forms to the Ohio Historical Society and the State Auditor for their approvals.
+- The Records Commission Secretary will submit all approved forms to the Ohio Historical Society and the State Auditor for their approval.